Austrooo/Austrooo/README.md

 # Hi I'm Eric👋
 Hi, I'm Eric, also known as Austrooo.
 I'm a 5th Semester student at BINUS University.
 My Role is Game Programmer.
-I like gaming and creating games that i trully enjoy, having your own creation enjoyed my people makes my day 😄.
+I like gaming and creating games that i trully enjoy, having your own creation enjoyed by people makes my day 😄.

 # My Projects 👨‍💻
 <table width="100%">